Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 You’ve seen those Upworthy-style headlines, right?
 It’s always something like, “A Man Shouts at His Toddler.
 You Won’t Believe What Happens Next!”

 That’s an extreme version of this headline writing tip.
 The goal is to give your readers a strong impetus to click.
+This one tells a personal story about losing weight but surprises people by saying diets don’t actually help.
+It makes you wonder how they lost weight without dieting.

-14. Make an audacious promise in your headline
+14. Make an Audacious Promise in Your Headline

 “I’m Going to Teach You How to Make $100,000 in Two Weeks.”